Tim Baldwin

 Property Disputes

-Provides advice and representation in respect of disputes concerning and property including:
+Tim provides advice and representation in a range of property disputes including:

 • Property and use of land disputes including matters before the Land Adjudicator (Property Chamber): boundary disputes, restrictive covenants, easements, adverse possession, rights to light and others.